Connect with others who understand.

 • The name and contact information of your neurologist and other medical providers who can discuss your condition

-• A description of how MS symptoms — such as muscle weakness, diminished visual acuity, and problems with motor function — affect your ability to do daily activities like shopping, cooking, and cleaning
+• A description of how MS symptoms — such as muscle weakness, vision problems, fatigue, or trouble moving — affect daily activities like shopping, cooking, and cleaning

 Total Employment History